 John Howard’s Blog

 John Howard is a Microsoft Senior Program Manager for the Hyper-V team.
-He posts very detailed series about specific Hyper-V technologies.
+He posts very detailed articles about specific Hyper-V technologies.

 James Stephan’s Blog